jordanate/house-sales-modeling/README.md

 ## Modeling

 After doing some data cleaning, I perform a 70%-30% Train-Test Split on the data with price as the target variable and all other variables as the predictors.
-Next, I create multiple linear regression models.
+Next, I create several linear regression models.

 The process that I use to reach my final model involves the following steps:
 * Making categorical columns more interpretable (ex: date, zip code, condition) through One Hot Encoding and Ordinal Encoding